NVIDIA/cloud-native-stack/install-guides/Jetson_Xavier_v6.0.md

 ### Adding an Additional Node to NVIDIA Cloud Native Core

-`NOTE:` If you're not adding additional nodes, please skip this step and proceed to the next step [Installing NVIDIA Network Operator](#Installing-NVIDIA-Network-Operator)

 Make sure to install the Containerd and Kubernetes packages on additional nodes.